Modules over relative monads for syntax and semantics: Conclusions Future Work

 \subsubsection{Pure Syntax}

-An \emph{arity} is a list of natural numbers, specifying the number and binding behaviour of a constructor, and a {1--signature} is a family of arities.
-To any 1--signature $S$ we associate a category of \emph{representations} --- or ``models'' --- of $S$.
+An \emph{arity} specifies the type of a term constructor: it is given by a list of natural numbers, the length of which specifies the number of arguments of the constructor.
+The list entries specify the number of variables that are bound in the corresponding argument.
+A {1--signature} is a family of arities.
+To any 1--signature $S$ we associate a category $\Rep^{\Delta}(S)$ of \emph{representations} --- or ``models'' --- of $S$, where a model of $S$ is built from a relative monad on the functor $\Delta : \Set\to\PO$.

-This category has an initial object (cf.\ Lem.\ \ref{lem:initial_wo_ineq}), which deserves the name \emph{(pure) syntax associated to $S$}.
-As mentioned above, we use the term ``pure'' to distinguish this initial object from the initial object associated to a \emph{2--signature}, which gives an analoguous characterisation of syntax \emph{with reduction rules} (cf.\ below).
+This category has an initial object (cf.\ Lem.\ \ref{lem:initial_wo_ineq}), which integrates the terms freely generated by the signature.
+We call this object the \emph{(pure) syntax associated to $S$}.
+As mentioned above, we use the term ``pure'' to distinguish this initial object from the initial object associated to a \emph{2--signature}, which gives an analogous characterization of syntax \emph{with reduction rules} (cf.\ below).

-Initiality for pure syntax is actually a consequence of an initiality theorem proved by Hirschowitz and Maggesi \cite{DBLP:conf/wollic/HirschowitzM07}: we exhibit a pair of adjoint functors (cf.\ Lem.\ \ref{lem:adjunction_reps}) between our category $\Rep^{\Delta}(S)$ of representations of $S$ and that of Hirschowitz and Maggesi, named $\Rep(S)$,
+Initiality for pure syntax is actually a consequence of a related initiality theorem proved by \textcite{DBLP:conf/wollic/HirschowitzM07}: in that work, the authors associate, to any signature $S$, a category $\Rep(S)$ of models of $S$, where a model is built from a monad over $\Set$.
+We connect the corresponding categories by exhibiting a pair of adjoint functors (cf.\ Lem.\ \ref{lem:adjunction_reps}) between our category $\Rep^{\Delta}(S)$ of representations of $S$ and that of \citeauthor{DBLP:conf/wollic/HirschowitzM07},